s886508/login-monitor/README.md

 ```

 # Run the Tool
-It is only support reading events in JSON format line by line as following from a file.
+It only supports reading events in JSON format line by line as following from a file.

-**Note** The `timestamp` is using default format `RFC3339` that can be load into time.Time package.
+**Note** The `timestamp` is using default format `RFC3339` that can be load into time.Time go package.

 ```json
 {"user_id":"A","timestamp":"2025-10-26T14:30:00+00:00","success":false}
 {"user_id":"A","timestamp":"2025-10-26T14:30:01+00:00","success":false}